paul-hammant/tbd/content/context/index.md

 of science when the lower layer of the stylized cake are solid.

-Importantly, the reader should understand that there is a large overlap between Trunk Based Development and Continuous Integration, as defined by it's definers and documenters.
+Importantly, the reader should understand that there is a large overlap between Trunk Based Development and Continuous Integration, as defined by its definers and documenters.
 Whereas Trunk Based Development focuses on a pure source-control workflow and an individual contributor's obligations to that, Continuous Integration focuses equally on that and the need to have machines issue early warnings breakages and incompatibilities.